 - ½ Teaspoon Peppermint extract (or 1 teaspoon if you want a stronger mint flavour)

-- Few drops Green food colouring (see notes)
+- Few drops Green gel food colouring

 - 180 g Mint Aero bubbles